byVirrox/portfolio_SET09102_Peter_Stibitz/week3_workflow.md

  One of them being the <ins>issues</ins>.
 Here you will find all tasks/issues.
  You can assign them to yourself by clicking onto one of the issues, which doesn't have a Profile Picture in the right corner, indicating it is already assigned to someone.
- Then you can assign it to yourself.
+ Then you can chose one and assign it to yourself.
+(In this case it is not necessary but you of course you should always chose the most urgent task)
  After that you should change it's status to in Progress.

  In my case this was the [issue number #14](https://github.com/Software-Engineering-Red/MAUI-APP/issues/14):
  > <details><summary>As a system administrator, I want to maintain reference values for operational team statuses</summary>